StephenCooper/async-angular-testing/blog/blog.md

 1. Upon entering the text "Germany" the grid should filter the rows to only show German athletes
 3. Our application row count should update to 68 (the number of German athletes).

-The reason for choosing this application, is that it contains asynchronous code making it virtually impossible to test synchronously.
+The reason for choosing this application is that it contains asynchronous code making it virtually impossible to test synchronously.

 ## Application Code